 The Fiancé(e) visa category permits the fiancé(e) of a U.S. citizen petitioner to enter the United States for a 90-day period to marry the petitioner and apply for permanent residence.

-The petitioner, US citizen fiance, must first file a petition with the US CIS.
-All approved fiancee petitions are being sent by USCIS to the National Visa Center (NVC).
-The NVC performs all initial procedures, after which the completed petition is sent to the appropriate Embassy overseas.
+The petitioner, US citizen fiancé(e), must first file a Fiancé(e) Petition with the U.S. Citizenship and Immigration Services (US CIS).
+All approved fiancé(e) petitions are being sent by USCIS to the National Visa Center (NVC).
+The NVC performs all initial procedures, after which the completed petition is sent to the appropriate U.S. Embassy overseas.

 Mrs. Hall’s goal is to provide the highest quality legal services in a timely fashion.